TortugaLabs/pyinstaller-windows/README.md

 ```sh
 ./setup_container.sh
 ```
-**Building the container takes around 2 minutes and 20 seconds on modern hardware.

 ### Actual Usage

 For normal usage, the only file you need inside of your project is `build.py`.
 After you've done some programming and want to build your exe, just run:
 ```py
 ./build.py <path to python file>